George Mason: Gunston Hall

-Despite his involvement in western real estate schemes, Mason saw that land was being cleared and planted with tobacco faster than the market for it could expand, meaning that its price would drop even as more and more capital was tied up in land and slaves.
+Despite his involvement in western real estate, Mason saw that land was being cleared and planted with tobacco faster than the market for it could expand, meaning that its price would drop even as more and more capital was tied up in land and slaves.
 Thus, although a major slaveholder, he opposed the slave system in Virginia.
 He believed that slave importation, together with the natural population increase, would result in a huge future slave population in Virginia; a system of leased lands, though not as profitable as slave labor, would have "little Trouble & Risque [risk]".

-Political thinker (1758–1775)

-From burgess to rebel
+Virginia House of Burgesses

 Little is known of Mason's political views prior to the 1760s, when he came to oppose British colonial policies.
-In 1758, Mason successfully ran for the House of Burgesses when George William Fairfax, holder of one of Fairfax County's two seats, chose not to seek re-election.
-Also elected were Mason's brother Thomson (for Stafford County), George Washington (for Frederick County where he was stationed as commander of Virginia's militia as the French and Indian War continued) and Richard Henry Lee, who would work closely with Mason through their careers.
+In 1758, Mason successfully ran for the House of Burgesses when George William Fairfax, holder of one of Fairfax County's two seats, chose not to seek reelection.
+Also elected were Mason's brother Thomson for Stafford County, George Washington for Frederick County, where he was stationed as commander of Virginia's militia during the French and Indian War, and Richard Henry Lee, who worked closely with Mason through their careers.